r1shbh/time-series-stocks/README.md

-# python-test
+# RedCarpetUp Task
 Playing with NSE data using Time Series Analysis and Bokeh Visualization.
-Task given by redcarpetup.com
+Task given by redcarpetup.com.

+The following tasks have been completed in the following notebook.

 Dataset selection:
 Use: https://github.com/swapniljariwala/nsepy